Asset Allocation Calculator India (2026) – Optimize Your Portfolio Mix

 Asset allocation is often described as the only "free lunch" in investing.
 It is the strategy of balancing risk and reward by apportioning a portfolio's assets according to an individual's goals, risk tolerance, and investment horizon.
 In the volatile Indian markets of 2026, relying on a single asset class—whether it's just stocks or just fixed deposits—is a recipe for financial instability.

-The Asset Allocation Calculator uses your age as the primary anchor for risk.
-This is based on the biological reality that younger investors have more time to recover from market downturns and can therefore afford higher equity exposure.
-As you age, the focus of your portfolio naturally shifts from "wealth accumulation" to "capital preservation."
+Our Asset Allocation Calculator uses your age as the primary anchor for risk.
+This is based on the biological reality that younger investors have more time to recover from market downturns and can therefore afford higher equity exposure via Monthly SIPs.
+As you age, the focus of your portfolio naturally shifts from wealth accumulation to capital preservation.

 Allocation Comparison by Age Group